 Slowly other stories came in.
 He told about being in London with buzz bombs falling.
 Once he took refuge in a Catholic Church, and the bomb destroyed a row of houses just across the street.
 He believed the church had saved his life; in 1985 when my mother came to visit while I was staying in London, the first place we went was that church.

 Eventually all his stories were brutal and full of loss.
 It's humbling to think of my twenty-one year old father plunging basically from childhood into brutal war.
 In the Civil War the condition was named "Soldier's Heart;" in WWI it was "Shell Shock."
 By WWII they called it "Battle Fatigue.”
 Ted O’Gorman sent me George Carlin's riff on language used to describe the effects of war.
 I wrote about it in The Edge of Winter.

 He missed his friends; it was harder to stay in touch back then, without email or websites, such as the ones created for the 492nd BG and the 44th.
 The bomb groups have reunions; a few years ago I attended one with the 492nd and fell in love with the men with whom my father had flown.

 My father won the Air Medal and Distinguished Flying Cross, with oak leaf clusters and bronze stars.
 He gave them to me, and I keep them in a small satin jewel case, given to me by our neighbor at the beach.
 The case is filled with treasures: his wings, silver ID bracelet, War Department ID card, dog tags, tiny gold caterpillar pin, membership card to the Caterpillar Club, and Sacred Heart of Jesus medal given him by his mother, and worn on every mission.

-My stepson Rob is in the Navy and currently at sea.
-I love and honor him and many veterans.
-My childhood friend Paul, retired naval commander; Gina, who served in Iraq, a reader who has become a close friend; all the service men and women I met at a fundraiser for the Bob Woodruff Foundation, helping to heal the physical and psychological wounds of war.
+I am thankful to my childhood friend Paul, retired naval commander; Gina, who served in Iraq, a reader who has become a close friend; all the service men and women I met at a fundraiser for the Bob Woodruff Foundation, helping to heal the physical and psychological wounds of war.